 Under the ‘Enaya’ program, there are multiple public insurance systems.
 One of the programs that provides health insurance for UAE nationals is called ‘Saada’.
 It provides access to a large network of both private and public healthcare providers.
 UAE nationals are eligible for this scheme only if they are not covered under any other government programs.

 Health Insurance in Abu Dhabi

-Healthcare in Abu Dhabi is regulated by the The Abu Dhabi law says that health insurance for expats has to be provided by the employer.
+Healthcare in Abu Dhabi is regulated by the DOH which mandates that health insurance for expats has to be provided by the employer.
 Employers are also legally mandated to provide coverage for the employee’s dependents.
 They should bear 50% of the cost for the dependents (spouse and 3 children under the age of 18 years).
 The rest of the cost has to be covered by the employee or sponsor.
 Health insurance for expats has to meet the minimum requirements listed in the Abu Dhabi Basic Plan offered by The National Health Insurance Company (Daman).

 For UAE nationals on the other hand, the government’s ‘Thiqa’ program provides complete coverage and full access to most of the public and private healthcare network in Abu Dhabi.
 In order to be eligible for this program, UAE nationals must be between 18-75 years of age and should be residing in Abu Dhabi.
 They also have to go through the ‘Weqaya’ screening set up by the Department of Health to identify any cardiovascular risks and get the ‘Thiqa’ card issued.

 The rules regarding medical insurance in the northern emirates are slightly different.
 In Sharjah, the Department of Health Insurance of the Sharjah Health Authority provides health insurance coverage for all UAE nationals and government employees along with their dependents residing in Sharjah.
 However, private employers are not legally bound to providing health cover for expats.